 In 1950, the Armattoe family left Derry for Kumasi, where he set up a medical clinic, but also embarked on new adventures in poetry and politics.
 His two books of poetry, Between the Forest and the Sea and Deep Down in the Black Man’s Mind, are of continuing interest to students of African literature.
 The poems about his family and about African history are full of love and pride, but many of the poems express the author’s despair with the emergent leaders of the Gold Coast Colony.

 Kwame Nkrumah and Armattoe had met at the groundbreaking 1945 Pan-African Congress in Manchester, England.
 Both were strongly in favor of independence for African nations, but Nkrumah’s vision was more centrist and Armattoe’s more federalist.
 Armattoe was quick to join the Ghana Congress Party formed in 1952 amid allegations of corruption in Nkrumah’s Convention People’s Party.
 He also became active in the Joint Togoland Congress, calling for the reunification of the Togoland mandates as opposed to uniting British Togoland with the Gold Coast Colony.
 Dr. Armattoe traveled to New York in 1953 to address a United Nations committee on the “Eweland Question”.
 On his way back to Gold Coast, he visited Ireland and Germany.
 Taken sick en route, Armattoe was treated in hospital in Hamburg, where he died on 21 December, aged only 40 years old.

 After his wife received the news of his death, she told friends that her husband had said he’d been poisoned, but she did not know by whom.

-A blue plaque in his honour was unveiled by the Ulster History Circle at 7 Northland Road, Londonderry, where Armattoe lived from 1939 to 1945 lived there and carried on his practice as a GP.
+A blue plaque in his honor was unveiled by the Ulster History Circle at 7 Northland Road, Londonderry, where Armattoe lived from 1939 to 1945 lived there, and carried on his practice as a GP.